Components

 }

-This syntax works well for function components, but for generator components, you should make sure that you use the same default value in both the parameter list and the loop.
+For generator components, you should make sure that you use the same default value in both the parameter list and the loop.
 A mismatch in the default values for a prop between these two positions may cause surprising behavior.

 import {renderer} from "@b9g/crank/dom";